temporalio/documentation/docs-src/clusters/how-to-set-up-postgresql-visibility-store.md

 #...
 ```

-To enable Advanced Visibility features on your PostgreSQL Visibility store, upgrade to PostgreSQL v12 or later with Temporal Server v1.20 or later.
+To enable advanced Visibility features on your PostgreSQL Visibility store, upgrade to PostgreSQL v12 or later with Temporal Server v1.20 or later.
 See [Upgrade Server](/clusters/how-to-upgrade-the-temporal-server-version) for details on how to upgrade your Temporal Server and database schemas.

 **Database schema and setup**